IGJoshua/sotygeha/README.md

 PEhO and FUhA remain mekso-exclusive.
 Operators of arity other than 2 are still handled the old-school way using `zi'o`/`tu'o` and `ge'a`.

-## NA -> SE
-The selma'o NA has been merged into the selma'o SE.

-NA occurs before selbri, before connectives, or before `ku`.
-SE occurs before selbri, before connectives, or before tags.
-(It also occurs before operators but those have already been merged with connectives.)
-Two of these uses already overlap, therefore NA is close to SE even under standard grammar.
-The other uses are made equal.

-"SE ku" can now occur and move SE somewhere else than before the main selbri.
-Scope is the same as with NA - from left to right, and with SE before the main selbri having outermost scope.
-The following three jufra are identical in meaning:

-    .i broda se ku te ku .i se te broda .i se broda te ku .i te ku se broda

-"na BAI" now means the same as "BAI nai".

-In addition, any number of SE, as opposed to just one, is now allowed before connectives and tags - since NA is now part of SE.
-The following become grammatical:

-    .i se te pi'o .i na se pi'o .i se na pi'o .i mi se te .u do .i mi na se .u do .i mi se na .u do

-Note that `na se .u` is not the same as `se na .u`.
-The first one negates input 1 to `se .u`, i.e. it is true when input 2 is true.
-The second one swaps the places of `na .u`, i.e. it is true when input 2 is false.

-(Under zantufa, NA also includes CAhA.
-CAhA is therefore now also part of SE.)

 ## CU -> BAI
 The selma'o CU has been merged into the selma'o BAI.